AL3xAnD3r1998/Scratch/README.md

 # Scratch

-Itt található a Scratch projektem.
+Itt található a Scratch projektjeim.
-You can find my Scratch project in this repo.
+You can find my Scratch projects in this repo.